kaghog/sutLab/docs/population.md

-# Generating the Bavaria population
+# Generating the Hannover population

-The following sections describe how to generate a synthetic population for Bavaria using the pipeline.
+The following sections describe how to generate a synthetic population for Hannover using the pipeline.
 First all necessary data must be gathered.
 Afterwards, the pipeline can be run to create a synthetic population in *CSV* and *GPKG* format.
 These outputs can be used for analysis, or serve as input to a MATSim simulation.